garden-io/garden/docs/reference/commands.md

 ### garden validate

-Check your garden configuration for errors..
+Check your garden configuration for errors.

 Throws an error and exits with code 1 if something&#x27;s not right in your garden.yml files.